rackerlabs/design-system/_component_design/popovers.md

 ## Best practices

-Consider the following best practices when constructing a popover:
+Consider the following best practices when you construct a popover:

 - Do not design a popover to open within another popover.
 - Popovers should open on click and not open on hover.